asyalas/react-stores-hooks/README.md

 ### react-share-context

-Inspired by [react-context-io] (https://github.com/yesmeck/react-context-io), based on react hooks, useContext and createContext to store state, and also provide global states tree.
+Inspired by [react-context-io](https://github.com/yesmeck/react-context-io), based on react hooks, useContext and createContext to store state, and also provide global states tree.

 ### translate